NVIDIA/NeMo-Guardrails/nemoguardrails/library/autoalign/README.md

 Specify the factcheck endpoint the parameters section of autoalign's config.
 Then, you have to call the corresponding subflows for factcheck guardrails.

+In the guardrails config for factcheck you can toggle "verify_response" flag which will enable(true) / disable (false) additional processing of LLM Response.
+This processing ensures that only relevant LLM responses undergo fact-checking and responses like greetings ('Hi', 'Hello' etc.) do not go through fact-checking process.

 Following is the format of the colang file, which is present in the library:
 ```colang